plger/iPSCpoweR/README.md

 	DEAfunc = vstLmerWrapper )
 ```

-If `nested=F`, the corresponding model without random effect will be used.
+If `nested=F`, the corresponding model without random effect will be used (not compatible with some methods).

-Of note, all three methods are very slow, and according to our study less accurate than the approach based on `limma::duplicateCorrelation` (as discussed above).
+Of note, all four methods are very slow, and according to our study less accurate than the approach based on `limma::duplicateCorrelation` (as discussed above).